 Sonny’s Famous Steak Hogies opened on May 29th, 1958.
-It is a landmark for comfort food fans in South Florida.
+It’s a landmark for comfort food fans in South Florida.
 Founded by Sonny Nigro, Sonny’s Steak Hogies is still a family affair with his son John Nigro running the show.

 I could not get my words out.
-My cousin Fred who was with me, laughed at my dazed and confused status.
+My cousin Fred who was with me laughed at my dazed and confused status.
 He had to take over ordering duties while I tried to come back to my senses.

 “With pride we make and bake our hogie rolls the old fashioned way.” – Sonny

-They ask you to order only the Steak Hogies by their number system, and I was in no condition for that at the moment.
-The original plan was to eat in, but those changed when I realized how late it was getting, it became a to-go order.
+They ask you to order only the Steak Hogies by their number system, and I was in no condition for that.
+The original plan was to eat in, but those changed when I realized how late it was getting; it became a to-go order.

 We bust open the subs, and I first try the Meatball Hogie.
 It’s covered in cheese & their homemade sauce on one of their homemade hogie rolls.
-You already know this is a setup for success.
+But, of course, you already know this is a setup for success.

-Not because I had one but because I watched Sonny’s putting a fresh patty on the flat top to cook.
-You burger aficionados out there will appreciate that.
+Not because I had one, but because I watched Sonny’s putting a fresh patty on the flat top to cook.
+You burger fans out there will appreciate that.

-My original thought was that I should have had a Sonny’s Steak Hogies #90 (Steak with Fried Onions).
-Provolone was added just to get a good taste idea of a “standard” cheesesteak.
+I initially thought I should have had Sonny’s Steak Hogies #90 (Steak with Fried Onions).
+Instead, I add Provolone to get a good idea of a “standard” cheesesteak.

 I could get with this version, but since I just had to, we went back and ordered a #90 while still in the parking lot to compare.
-I liked the #50, and it may grow on me, but I loved the #90, standard it is.
+I liked the #50, which may grow on me, but I loved the #90, standard it is.

-In subsequent visits to Sonny’s Steak Hogies over the years, I did indeed finally eat their outrageous Cheeseburger Hogie and the Chicken Breast Parmesan Hogie.
+In subsequent visits to Sonny’s Steak Hogies over the years, I finally ate their outrageous Cheeseburger Hogie and the Chicken Breast Parmesan Hogie.

-Ah yes, one last thing, CASH only.
+Ah yes, one last thing, CASH only!